Antiz96/antiz.fr/content/blog/archlinux-official-wsl-image.md

 I'm not gonna detail the whole process here but, in a nutshell, we created [a dedicated repository on our GitLab instance](https://gitlab.archlinux.org/archlinux/archlinux-wsl) to which I added every files and scripts needed to build an Arch Linux `WSL` image from scratch.
 The build system is partly inspired by the way we build our [Docker image](https://hub.docker.com/_/archlinux/), as a `WSL` image basically consists of a `rootFS` with additional specific `WSL` related configurations / files.
 I then set up a scheduled [GitLab CI](https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/blob/main/.gitlab-ci.yml?ref_type=heads) within the repo to automatically build an image, run a series of automated tests against it and publicly release it monthly *(which goes along the release schedule of our ISO)*.

-We also "re-opened" the [Arch Wiki page dedicated to install on WSL](https://wiki.archlinux.org/title/Install_Arch_Linux_on_WSL), so everyone can share documentation, tips & tricks and troubleshooting steps about this official WSL image (this page was formerly "closed" back we initially claimed that Arch Linux on `WSL` wasn't officially supported on our side).
+We also "re-opened" the [Arch Wiki page dedicated to install on WSL](https://wiki.archlinux.org/title/Install_Arch_Linux_on_WSL), so everyone can share documentation, tips & tricks and troubleshooting steps about this official WSL image (this page was formerly "closed" back we initially claimed that Arch Linux on `WSL` wasn't officially supported).

 In parallel, I [established contact with Microsoft's WSL team](https://github.com/microsoft/WSL/issues/12551) to ask if they were eventually interested to reference our image in the list of WSL's officially supported Linux distributions, to which [they responded *very* positively](https://github.com/microsoft/WSL/issues/12551#issuecomment-2635150613)!
-In collaboration with the Microsoft's WSL team, we therefore [added the official Arch Linux WSL image to their official Linux distribution manifest](https://github.com/microsoft/WSL/pull/12818):
+In collaboration with the Microsoft's WSL team, we therefore [added the Arch Linux WSL image to the official WSL Linux distributions manifest](https://github.com/microsoft/WSL/pull/12818):

 ![alt text](../../images/archlinux-wsl-image/wsl-distributions-list.png "WSL official Linux distributions list")